2048 — Tao of DAO (A Decentralised World)

-It’s 2048, and it’s hard to believe how much the world has changed over the past few decades.
-Thirty years ago the legislative and financial models that formed the fabric of global commerce were not just unsustainable but were driving humanity towards an economic crisis and social unrest on a global scale.
-In the early 2000’s as companies transitioned from human intelligence towards artificial intelligent decision making, the acceleration of automation dramatically drove down costs and increased revenues.
-Margins soared for those companies who adopted these technologies, making them attractive for the financial markets to feed them ever cheaper capital.
-The handful of companies who ‘got there first’ — known as Horsemen — began dominating; hoovering up consumers and talent.
-Every company that threatened the horsemen were either assimilated or crushed.
+It’s easy to forget how much the world has changed over past few decades.
+Thirty years ago our legislative and financial models were unsustainable, and heading towards a global economic and social crisis.
+In the early 2020’s decision-making within companies began to pass from humans to machines, slashing costs and boosting revenues.
+Margins soared for the companies that were able to deploy these technologies, and the financial markets fed them ever-cheaper capital.
+The handful of companies who got there first — known as the Horsemen — became dominant, hoovering up consumers and talent.
+Any company that threatened the Horsemen was either assimilated or crushed.
+Resistance was futile.

-Prior to 2020 if you wanted to create a product then you had to form a vehicle (a company) to employ people and manage the financial transactions.
-The misguided perceived pinnacle of entrepreneurial success was to raise as much investment as possible.
-Receiving funding and exiting was glorified in the media, creating entrepreneurial celebrities who enjoyed their wealth and status, and who others wanted to mimic.
-But this was just a smokescreen for the fiscal impulses of institutional shareholders who continued to benefit from the destructive economic machine.
-Governments took their cut of the transactions, but corporates and investors found more efficient ways to optimise jurisdictions to avoid regulation and paying taxes.
+Prior to 2020 if you wanted to create a product then you had to form a company to employ people and manage the financial transactions.
+The misguided perceived pinnacle of entrepreneurial success was to raise as much investment as possible then “grow, grow, grow”.
+Exiting was glorified in the media, creating entrepreneurial celebrities who enjoyed their wealth and status, and who millions yearned to mimic.
+Institutional investors continued to benefit from the destructive economic machine, and although governments took a cut of the transactions, the mechanism for sharing the benefits was enfeebled as corporates and investors found ever more efficient ways to avoid paying taxes.

-It’s hard to predict what the world would have become if it weren’t for a few visionaries who reimagined how to create a planet without borders.
-2018 witnessed the birth that eventually lead to the death of the corporation and the dissolution of countries.
-Whilst many of these constructs still exist today, they are now just a residue of ideologies that persisted for centuries longer than they should have done.
-The solution was never likely to come from governments, it had to come from the people, like an anti-virus spreading through a terminally infected host.
-Ironically, it was the technologies that created the Horsemen that eventually crippled them.
-Blockchains gave the world a trusted data platform, and AI gave us the means to collaborate without friction.
+We will never know where all this would have ended without the intervention of a few visionaries who dared to imagine a planet without borders, the death of corporations, and the dissolution of countries.
+The solution was never going to come from governments; it had to come from the people, like an anti-virus spreading through its host.
+Ironically, it was the same technologies that gave the Horsemen dominance that eventually destroyed them.
+Blockchain technology gave the world a trusted data platform, and AI provided the means to collaborate without friction.

-Many of these open-products used digital tokens as their economic model.
-As we moved towards 2020 a Cambrian explosion of funding models appeared, such as ICOs (initial coin offerings) and other types of token sales.
-Selling tokens gave open-projects the capital to get started.
-Although it took over two decades, by reducing the waste and friction we reached a point at which new innovations helped ensure almost everyone’s basic needs were met.
-Giving everyone seamless access to healthcare, nutrition and education meant that people had the freedom to create and contribute to open-projects without the need for initial funding.
+Many of these open projects used digital tokens as their economic model.
+As we moved beyond 2020 a Cambrian explosion of funding models appeared, such as ICOs (initial coin offerings) and other types of token sales.
+Selling tokens gave open projects the capital to get started.
+Although it took over two decades, by reducing the waste and friction we reached a point whereby new innovations helped ensure that everyone’s basic needs were met.
+Giving everyone seamless access to healthcare, nutrition and education meant that people had the freedom to create and contribute to open projects without the need for initial funding.

-The second biggest change was the emergence of open-Facebook, which started out with over 400 global contributors.
-Facebook’s interface was quickly imitated and innovated.
-Consumers were willing to migrate to the open-Facebook and pay $1 per year for a service they trusted and was ad-free.
-With almost four billion users open-Facebook now costs its users $0.01 per year (or token equivalent), which is enough to fund the 1000 strong development community and cover the energy costs.
-Some companies weren’t replaced by open equivalents.
-Many, such as Airbnb, decentralised themselves by migrating their codebases and operations to the DAO.
+A pivotal moment was the emergence of Open-Facebook, an open project launched by 400 global contributors.
+Facebook’s interface was emulated, and quickly innovated on.
+Consumers migrated to Open-Facebook in huge numbers, paying $1 per year for a service that was trusted, and ad-free.
+With almost four billion users, Open-Facebook now costs its users $0.01 per year, which is enough to fund the 2,000-strong development community and cover the energy costs.
+Some companies, like Airbnb, anticipated this fate and decentralised themselves by migrating their codebases and operations to a DAO.

-The freedom to work anywhere resulted in a population redistribution which in turn resulted in the re-emergence of the community.
-People shared responsibility for growing their own food, harnessing natural energy sources and moving away from any mass produced or packaged solutions.
-The re-emergence of the community after years of isolated self-interest had huge impact upon the happiness of all age groups.
-More than ever before people realised that everyone benefited from collaboration, curiosity and kindness.
-Although there are still communities which prefer isolation, they do so out of choice and not necessity.
-Whilst we still have some corners of the planet to reach we now have a roadmap to end poverty, and are close to a world where everyone can satisfy their basic needs for freedom.
-The plethora of open-products (and now open-services) have formed the foundation to enable anyone to contribute to society how they wish, and to not be constrained by hunger, disability or lack of access to knowledge.
+The freedom to work anywhere caused substantial population shifts, and re-energised communities, with people growing their own food, harnessing natural energy sources, and turning away from mass-produced or packaged solutions.
+This re-emergence of community after years of isolated self-interest had a huge impact on happiness levels of all age groups.
+More than ever before, people remembered that everyone benefits from collaboration and kindness.
+Finally, we have a roadmap to end poverty, and we are close to having a world where everyone’s basic needs are satisfied.
+Open products and open services enable everyone to contribute to society however they wish, unconstrained by hunger, disability, or access to knowledge.